Assignable Activities

 Creating Assignable Activities

 Teachers bundle a set of questions into a Assignable Activity on FluencyLink.
 You may add previously created questions to an activity or create questions as you go.
-(See Adding Questions above.)
-For details on creating questions, see our FluencyLink Activities - Questions guide.
+(See Adding Questions below.)
+For details on creating questions, see our Question Types guide.

 Click New Assignable Activity to start creating an activity.